EloiStree/HelloWarcraftQAXR/Guide/Topic_SetupMultiVerseAccount.md

 - To play in russia you need to set the game language in Russian.
   - Not need to change battle net or create a russian account from what I tried.
   - Create a character then change language to english don't work.
 If you plan to have a Russian account you will have to use a dedicated computer.

+- When putting the ocean, try to find a map point that is the same every time.
+A rock, a door.
+The idea is to avoid resting all the groupe when the Hyper is reset.